mahdiz/go-learn/README.md

 ```

 ## Object-Oriented
+Go does not support all object-oriented mechanisms common in Java and C#, and it is for a reason: keeping objects lightweight.
+Go does not support type inheritance, and its subclassing and polymorphism is limited.

-A struct is a collection of fields:
+A `struct` is a collection of fields:

 ```go
 type Vertex struct {